Skip to main content

 The fuel economy of new (that is, newly sold) vehicles is modified based on four factors: fuel price, the R&D policy, the LDVs feebate policy, and the fuel economy standards policy.
 The following screenshot shows the calculation of the percentage change in fuel economy due to policy-driven changes in fuel prices:

-The cost of transportation fuels per unit energy is calculated on the "Fuels" sheet and referenced in the "Transportation - Main" sheet.
-On the "Fuels" sheet, policies such as the carbon tax and fuel taxes can cause the fuel costs in the policy case to be higher than in the BAU case.
+The cost of transportation fuels per unit energy is calculated on the Fuels page and referenced here.
+On the Fuels page, policies such as the carbon tax and fuel taxes can cause the fuel costs in the policy case to be higher than in the BAU case.
 On the "Transportation - BAU" sheet, we perform a similar calculation to obtain a corresponding BAU value.
 This allows us to compare the two values, obtaining a percentage change in fuel cost per unit energy due to our policy package.
 This change is combined with an elasticity of new vehicle fuel economy with respect to fuel cost, which reflects the behavior of both manufacturers (who may choose to make more efficient vehicles in response to fuel price increases) and the behavior of consumers (who will select more efficient vehicles from the available options offered by manufacturers at a given time).

 Vehicle fuel economies are differentiated by vehicle type and vehicle technology, but not by the fuel used in a given vehicle type/technology combination.
 Accordingly, we obtain percent changes in fuel economy for each vehicle type/technology combination by weighting by fuel types used in each of these vehicles.